27 Comments

 Ed Iannuccilli's avatar

 Thank you, my friend.
-She gave mem much to write.
-You’ll enjoy next week's
+She gave me much to write.
+You’ll enjoy November's piece about her.

 Expand full comment